bunburya/bptt/README.md

 The `tfl` commands generally take line, mode, stop or bike station IDs in the form used by the TfL API.
 Some examples of what these ID look like:

-- Mode: `tube`, `bus`, `river-bus`, etc. Use `ptt tfl search mode` to see all modes supported by the TfL API (but note that some modes, such as `walking`, won't work with commands like `modestatus`).
+- Mode: `tube`, `bus`, `river-bus`, etc. Use `bptt tfl search mode` to see all modes supported by the TfL API (but note that some modes, such as `walking`, won't work with commands like `modestatus`).
 - Line: `northern`, `waterloo-city`, `sl4`, `suffragette`, etc. Use `tfl search line <mode-id>` to see all line IDs for the given mode.
 - Stop: These are [NaPTAN IDs](https://www.data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/naptan), eg, `490011218B`.
 There are a few ways to access these:
   - You can download a full list from the above link.
   - You can view the stop on [OpenStreetMap](https://www.openstreetmap.org) and look for the `naptan:AtcoCode` tag.
-  - You can try `ptt tfl search stop <search string>`.
+  - You can try `bptt tfl search stop <search string>`.
 However, note that often that command (like the API endpoint it calls) will only return the NaPTAN ID for a "hub", which is a collection of stops.
 Hubs themselves (as opposed to the stops) will not yield any arrivals data, and the stops won't always be returned in the data.
 - Bike point: These are of the form `BikePoints_<n>`, where `<n>` is an integer, eg, `BikePoints_427`.
-Use `ptt search bike <search string>` to search for relevant bike point IDs.
+Use `bptt search bike <search string>` to search for relevant bike point IDs.

 The `nre departures` command takes the CRS code (which must be uppercase) of the relevant rail station, eg, `KGX` for King's Cross.
-There isn't currently a way to search for CRS codes from within `ptt` but you can look them up at http://www.railwaycodes.org.uk/crs/crs0.shtm.
+There isn't currently a way to search for CRS codes from within `bptt` but you can look them up at http://www.railwaycodes.org.uk/crs/crs0.shtm.

 For convenience you can set aliases for stop IDs, bike point IDs and CRS codes in the configuration file.

 ## API keys

-`ptt` is just a simple interface to a number of APIs.
+`bptt` is just a simple interface to a number of APIs.
 These APIs generally take API keys.
 For the TfL API, a key is optional but recommended.
 Currently the API will serve requests without an API key, but there is no guarantee this will continue or you won't get rate limited.
 The other APIs require API keys.
 You can get these at: